mehultikekar/nxsession/README.md

 # Persistent X sessions using NX

-nxsession is a shell script that uses [NX 3](https://www.nomachine.com) to start persistent X sessions.
+nxsession uses [NX 3](https://www.nomachine.com) and bash scripts to start and manage persistent X sessions.
 Think of it as screen or tmux for X.

 It is better than `ssh -X` because: